 Our financial instruments consist primarily of cash equivalents and short-term investments.
-Our cash equivalents as of March 31, 2021 consisted of money market accounts that have contractual maturities of less than 90 days from the date of acquisition.
-Our short-term investments as of March 31, 2021 consist of U.S. Government Agency and Treasury Securities.
+Our cash equivalents as of June 30, 2021 consisted of money market accounts that have contractual maturities of less than 90 days from the date of acquisition.
+Our short-term investments as of June 30, 2021 consist of U.S. Government Agencies Securities.
 Due to the short-term maturities of our cash equivalents and short-term investments, and the fixed income nature of these investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our cash equivalents and short-term investments.

-As of March 31, 2021 and 2020, the aggregate principal amount outstanding under the Athyrium Credit Facility was \$75.0 million, which bears interest at a fixed rate of 9.875% per annum.

-On May 4, 2021, we utilized substantially all of the proceeds from the tranche A loan under the Loan Agreement to repay in full all outstanding amounts owed under Athyrium Credit Facility.
+As of June 30, 2021, the aggregate principal amount outstanding under the Loan Agreement was \$80.0 million, which bears interest at a floating rate equal to the greater of 30-day LIBOR and 0.11%, plus 7.89% per annum.
+An immediate 10% change in the 30-day LIBOR rate would not have a material impact on our operating results or cash flows.
+As of June 30, 2020, the aggregate principal amount outstanding under the Athyrium Credit Facility was \$75.0 million, which bore interest at a fixed rate of 9.875% per annum.
+On May 4, 2021, we utilized substantially all of the proceeds from the tranche A term loan under the Loan Agreement to repay in full all outstanding amounts under the Athyrium Credit Facility.